surveycto/scto-encryption/docs/quick_start.md

 # Quick start guide

-This quick start guide is aimed at helping basic users access the core functions of this package as quickly as possible.
+This quick start guide is aimed at helping basic users access the core functions of thr scto-encryption package as quickly as possible.
 You'll be able to generate encryption keys, encrypt CSV data, and decrypt it by following these steps.
 Advanced users should skip this guide and stick to the main the documentation.

 ## Prerequisites